encukou/freezeyt/README.md

 $ tox
 ```

 #### Environ variables for tests

-Some test scenarios need to create files to pass it.
-It is necessary to set environ variable `TEST_CREATE_EXPECTED_OUTPUT` if we want to allow creation of files by tests.

-To allow create a files set environ variable to value '1'.
+Some test scenarios compare freezeyt's results with expected output.
+When the files with expected output don't exist yet,
+they can be created by setting the environment variable
+`TEST_CREATE_EXPECTED_OUTPUT` to `1`:

 **Unix**